 We hope that the National MND Lived Experience Network contributes to:

-• more lived experience voices being included in activities and decisions that affect people impacted by MND.
+• more lived experience voices being included in activities and decisions that affect people impacted by MND

-• members feeling empowered to get involved in activities that help the MND community.
+• members feeling empowered to get involved in activities that help the MND community

-• better care and support services for people impacted by MND.
+• better care and support services

-• information material that is more relevant, readable and understandable for people impacted by MND.
+• information material that is more relevant, readable and understandable

-People living in Australia are eligible to join if they are aged 18 years and above, AND they meet at least of the criteria below:
+People living in Australia are eligible to join if they are aged 18 years and above, AND they meet at least ONE of the criteria below:

 • a confirmed diagnosis of MND